 On March 20, 2019, the Company by written notice suspended at-the-market sales of its common stock pursuant to the previously disclosed Equity Distribution Agreement, dated July 19, 2018 (the "Distribution Agreement") by and among the Company, Ladenburg Thalmann & Co.
 Inc., Barrington Research Associates, Inc. ("Barrington"), and Alliance Global Partners ("AGP").
 Previously, on December 14, 2018, the Company received notice from Ladenburg regarding the termination of its engagement as a sales agent under the Distribution Agreement.
-On March 20, 2019, the Company terminated Barrington's engagement as a sales agent under the Distribution Agreement, effective March 21, 2019.
-The Distribution Agreement remains in place with respect to AGP, subject to the suspension of sales discussed above until further notice is provided by the Company to AGP.
+On March 20, 2019, the Company terminated Barrington's engagement as a sales agent under the Distribution Agreement remains in place with respect to AGP, subject to the suspension of sales discussed above until further notice is provided by the Company to AGP.
 In January 2019, we sold 80,000 shares of common stock under the Distribution Agreement and received net proceeds of approximately \$344,000.
+On October 30, 2019, the Company and AGP amended the Distribution Agreement to reduce the amount that may be sold thereunder from \$10 million to \$2 million.